calvinfeng/study-guide/doc/scalability.md

 Items are separated into different buckets.
 However, they are connected by their keys (foreign and primary.)
 JOIN is the answer to how to retrieve data in relational database.
 Items are linked to one another by their relationships.

+#### How to scale a relational database
+* If you have high read load, then master-slave replication.
+* If you have a high write load, then shard.
+* Can span many data centers!
+* If you have high write load across shards, you're fucked.
+Stop using a relational DB.

+Since you are fucked, now comes the solution
+### Database Sharding (Partitioning)
+Sharding means splitting the data across multiple machines while ensuring you have a way of figuring out which data is on which machine.

+* Vertical Partition: This is partition by features
+* Key-based or Hash-based Partition: This allocates data by hashing them and put them on different machines but adding additional servers means re-allocating all the data - very expensive task.
+Use __consistent hashing__ !
+* Directory-based Partition: Maintain a lookup table for where the data can be found.

 ### Relational databases are bad at scaling
 * Joins are inefficient when databases become humongous, and that's probably why MongDB called themselves hu-__mongo__ -ous.
 MongDB is non-relational so they can get big without a problem.

 ### Database Denormalization and NoSQL

+#### Natural Aggregation
+Before one should move on to NoSQl type of database, he/she must decide on what are the typical queries that users submit.
+For example, a user constantly asks for his own messages.
+It's wise to nest users' messages underneath the user object in an document store.
+This way we are avoiding the painfully slow joins of relational databases.

+NoSQL's are very hard to "undo" a pattern of query.
+In SQL, we can always switch joins and submit different queries based on our needs.
+NoSQL does not offer this kind of flexibility

 #### Normalization
 What does normalization mean?
 It means that you don't duplicate data, cause if you have two copies of data and you fail to update one of them.
 The data-base will have a discrepancy between two pieces of data and they go out of sync.